rdbliss/rdbliss.github.io/_posts/2021-05-06-the-nsa-polygraph-interrogation-is-hypocritical-and-abusive.md

 - the *Just Mathematics Collective*'s recent ["Mathematics Beyond Secrecy and Surveillance"](https://www.justmathematicscollective.net/nsa_statement.html).

+However, my gripe is different.
 I am not anti-NSA.
 In fact, I felt quite patriotic about devoting time to the agency.
 I acknowledge the ethical concerns surrounding the NSA, but also its strategic necessity.
+I would have proudly worked there.

-My gripe is different: The NSA *lies* to their employees and applicants, then requires them to practice *doublethink* sufficiently well to ignore the lies.
+My gripe is that the NSA *lies* to their employees and applicants, then requires them to practice *doublethink* sufficiently well to ignore the lies.

 During your security clearance process, should you be so "lucky" to reach this